 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-Make sure you hire a licensed solar installer.
-This helps ensure that the work is done correctly using the most up-to-date installation methods.
-A licensed electrical contractor in North Carolina may manage home solar PV installations if they have the appropriate classification from the North Carolina State Board of Examiners of Electrical Contractors.
+Hiring a licensed solar installer is critical.
+This helps ensure that the work is done properly using current best installation practices.
+A licensed electrical contractor in North Carolina may supervise home solar PV installations in the state if they have the relevant classification from the North Carolina State Board of Examiners of Electrical Contractors.

 Check the Better Business Bureau (BBB), Google Reviews, TrustPilot, and other review sites to see what past customers have to say about local solar companies.
 Detailed reviews can help you assess a provider's integrity and customer service.
 Be wary of companies with few or mainly poor reviews.